ShanghaiTech Mapping Robot is All You Need: Robot System for Collecting Universal Ground Vehicle Datasets: Sensor Suite

 \subsection{IMUs}

-Inertial sensors do not rely on signal returned from objects and thus are most environment-adaptive among all kinds of sensors (, geomagnetic and gravitational field do help but are not necessity, let along they are stable at most places on Earth).
+Inertial sensors are proprioceptive sensors that do not rely on signals returned from objects and thus are most environment-adaptive among all kinds of sensors (geomagnetic and gravitational fields do help but are not necessity, even though they are stable at many places on Earth).
 They can either be used alone for dead reckoning or work with cameras, LiDARs or GNSS receiver to perform multi-sensor fusion localization.

-We chose MTi-630R, a rugged and compact attitude and heading reference system (AHRS) from Xsens, to be the main IMU of our robot.
-It provides 0.2° RMS roll/pitch and 1° RMS heading accuracy and is able to perform high precision strapdown integration at 400Hz.
-It also measures temperature and atmospheric pressure, potentially helps determine the elevation of robot indoor.
+We chose the MTi-630R (Fig. \ref{fig:sensors_overview}-g), a rugged and compact attitude and heading reference system (AHRS) from Xsens, to be the main Inertial Measurement Unit (IMU) of our robot.
+It provides 0.2° RMS roll/pitch and 1° RMS heading accuracy and is able to perform high precision strapdown integration at 400Hz \cite{mti630r}.
+It also measures temperature and atmospheric pressure, potentially helping to determine the elevation of robot.

 Devices like Livox Avia, Azure Kinect DKs, and the GNSS receiver also have their own built-in IMU.